praveenraja9333/MediationTool/README.md

 **Note:** - This software is a demonstration and for educational purposes only.

-This is the POC for the Highly concurrent, low GC Mediation tool. currently, for the POC only SFTP is considered.
+This is the POC for the Highly concurrent, low GC Mediation tool. currently, for this POC only SFTP is considered.

 **create package**
 mvn package